» Using SSH Keys for Cloning Modules

 To add or delete an SSH private key, use the main menu to go to your organization's settings and choose "Manage SSH Keys" from the navigation sidebar.
 This page has a form for adding new keys and a list of existing keys.

 To add a key:

-Obtain an SSH keypair that Terraform Cloud can use to download modules during a Terraform run.
+Obtain a PEM formatted SSH keypair that Terraform Cloud can use to download modules during a Terraform run.
 You might already have an appropriate key; if not, create one on a secure workstation and distribute the public key to your VCS provider(s).
 Do not use or generate a key that has a passphrase; Git is running non-interactively and won't be able to prompt for it.

-The exact command to create a keypair depends on your OS, but is usually something like
+The exact command to create a PEM formatted SSH keypair depends on your OS, but is usually something like

 service_terraformfile with the private key, and a

 Enter a name for the key in the "Name" field.
 Choose something identifiable, since the name is the only way to tell two SSH keys apart once the key text is hidden.

 Paste the text of the private key in the "Private SSH Key" field.